-Behavior analysts maintain appropriate confidentiality in creating, storing, accessing, transferring, and disposing of records under their control, whether these are written, automated, or in any other medium.
+(a) Behavior analysts maintain appropriate confidentiality in creating, storing, accessing, transferring, and disposing of records under their control, whether these are written, automated, electronic, or in any other medium.

-2.09 Treatment Efficacy.
+2.09 Treatment/Intervention Efficacy.

-(a) The behavior analyst always has the responsibility to recommend scientifically supported most effective treatment procedures.
+(a) Clients have a right to effective treatment (i.e., based on the research literature and adapted to the individual client).
+Behavior analysts always have the obligation to advocate for and educate the client about scientifically supported, most-effective treatment procedures.
 Effective treatment procedures have been validated as having both long-term and short-term benefits to clients and society.

-2.10 Documenting Professional and Scientific Work.
+2.10 Documenting Professional Work and Research.

 2.11 Records and Data.

-2.12 Fees and Financial Arrangements.
+2.12 Contracts, Fees, and Financial Arrangements.

 2.14 Referrals and Fees.

 Behavior analysts must not receive or provide money, gifts, or other enticements for any professional referrals.
 Referrals should include multiple options and be made based on objective determination of the client need and subsequent alignment with the repertoire of the referee.
 When providing or receiving a referral, the extent of any relationship between the two parties is disclosed to the client.

 (a) Behavior analysts act in the best interests of the client and supervisee to avoid interruption or disruption of service.